martinkaptein/scriabinclub.com/README.md

 Repository of the [Scriabin Club website](https://scriabinclub.com/).

-The website gets build automatically every week on Monday at 9:00am UTC+2.
+The website gets build automatically every week on Monday at 9:00am CEST.
 If the build fails an older version is used.

 ## Requirements